insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

 Start the LXC container
 ---
 Starting and stopping a container may require root permissions on the host system.
-This will start the container and immediatelly auto log in as "user".
+This will start the container and immediately auto log in as "user".
 Most of the time you only need a single terminal within the SDK, so you could start the container in foreground:
 <pre>
 user@host ~ # <b>su root</b>
 Password: